jsinger67/parol/docs/ParGrammar.md

 String              = '\u{0022}([^\\]|\\.)*?\u{0022}'.
 ```

-This is a very concise grammar that most programmers should be familiar with.
-There are several specialties described here.
+This grammar is very concise and most programmers should be familiar with.
+But there are several specialties which will be described here.
 First please notice the built-in support for language comments.

 Using the `%line_comment` and `%block_comment` constructs you can easily define your language's comments.
 For example you can define comments like it's done in the calc example [calc.par](../examples/calc/calc.par):